blouyakis/emt_basic/module_4_test.md

 ### Q29 🟢
 **Front**
-3-month-old abdominal evisceration.
+A 3-month-old female was cut across her abdomen by a piece of broken glass.
+You observe bowel contents protruding from the wound.
 You should:
 • Elastic wrap • **Cover with moist sterile dressing** • Dry dressing • Rinse & replace organs

 **Back**